briancaffey/django-step-by-step/vuepress-docs/docs/guide/step-by-step/README.md

     - Create model Post
 ```

-Check out the `0001_initial.py` file that was generated and we can see the fields that will created for our `Post` model (when we run the `migrate` command):
+Check out the `0001_initial.py` file that was generated and we can see the fields that will be created for our `Post` model (when we run the `migrate` command):

 - `id`
 - `created_on`